Andrej Babiš: First premiership (2017–2021)

 Babiš's response to COVID-19 pandemic was considered by many to be disorganized and chaotic, with the pandemic resulting in more than 35,000 deaths during his leadership.

 Babiš expressed support for the 2020 Belarusian protests against the Belarusian government and President Alexander Lukashenko, and called for the 2020 Belarusian presidential election to be repeated and for the EU to respond strongly.

 Speaking at the COP26 climate summit in Glasgow, Babiš denounced the European Green Deal, saying that the European Union "can achieve nothing without the participation of the largest polluters such as China or the USA that are responsible for 27 and 15 percent, respectively, of global CO2 emissions."

 Babiš was unsuccessful in his attempt to remain prime minister after the 2021 election.
-With no path to a majority in the Chamber of Deputies he conceded to Petr Fiala, who succeeded him as Prime Minister on 17 December 2021.
+With no path to a majority in the Chamber of Deputies, he conceded to Petr Fiala, who succeeded him as prime minister on 17 December 2021.
 Babiš's time in office was marked by a rocky relationship with the European Commission due to his alleged conflict of interest and involvement of his companies in EU subsidies, as well as an informal power alliance with President Miloš Zeman and the Communist Party – both of which triggered heavy criticism from the opposition, activists and the media.
-His government adopted policies focusing on increasing pensions, child tax credits, and salaries of government employees.
+His government adopted policies focused on raising the retirement age and reducing pensions, while increasing child tax credits and the salaries of senior politicians.
 It implemented electronic toll collection on highways and rolled out electronic identification cards for citizens to access e-government services.
 The Czech government deficit in 2020 was 367.4 billion Czech crowns, the largest in the history of the Czech Republic.
 At the time Babiš was leaving office, his approval rating among the general public was 30%.